-10 quirky things you might not know about Yonge St.
+10 strange and unusual things you might not know about Yonge St.

 Yonge Street is Toronto's most famous thoroughfare, with enough history to pack a few volumes of a local encyclopedia.
 It's a street that steeped in lore thanks to its seedy past and its central role in the development of this city, but how much do we collectively recall about our main artery?

-Here are 10 quirky bits of trivia to test your knowledge of Yonge St.
+Here are some strange and unusual bits of trivia to test your knowledge of Yonge St.

 1. Contrary to popular belief, it's not the longest street in the world.
 That title goes to the Pan American Highway.
 The issue is that Yonge St. is not linked with Highway 11 for the entirety of its route, so it only extends a total of 86 kilometres.